 configure script itself.

-To build sudo from the source distribution you need a POSIX-compliant operating system (any modern version of BSD, Linux, or Unix should work), an ANSI/ISO C compiler that supports the “long long” type, variadic macros (a C99 feature) as well as the ar, make, and ranlib utilities.
+To build sudo from the source distribution you will need a POSIX-compliant operating system (any modern version of BSD, Linux, or Unix should work), a C compiler that conforms to ISO C99 or higher, and the ar, make, and ranlib utilities.

 Some systems will also require that development library packages be

 installed.
 The sudo source distribution includes docker configurations

 for common Linux distributions that are used for continuous integration